Cyrilinc/Snowflakes/README.md

 Other parts of the API are in Out.php files in the starting snowflakes directory and is always in html format.
 To see all published snowflakes i will use e.g snowflakesv2.cyrilinc.co.uk/Out.php, snowflakesv2.cyrilinc.co.uk/Events/Out.php for events and snowflakesv2.cyrilinc.co.uk/Gallery/Out.php for Gallery all of which contains pagination with **First**,**Previous**,**Next** and **Last** buttons to allow user to view more data.

+**Snowflakes** has tools for Super Administrator and Administrator to run maintenance tools for snowflakes so that excessive images or files can be managed for the gallery, the Super Administrator (usually the user that sets up snowflakes) can change the site settings/configuration and manage other users as well as view audited logs of every user using the snowflakes installed on one's site.

+###Snowflakes Requirements
+Snowflakes API is written Entirely in PHP so requires it Requires **PHP 5.4** at most but has been tested and works on **PHP 5.1** upwards.

+Snowflakes also requires MYSQL driver for PHP and **MYSQL version 5.1** and Upwards.

+Snowflakes has the potential to be used with different databases, such as SQLite,MSSQL,Sybase,PostgreSQL,Oracle and so on but hasn't been implemented yet.

+Snowflakes also requires **Apache version 2.2.19** upwards, as its hasn't been tested in anything lower than **Apache version 2.2.19**.